DocShop 2019 Schedule

 The workshops and panels for DocShop 2019 will focus on Documentary Filmmaking in the Age of Information.
 The demand for up-to-the-minute coverage and content on issues and stories around the world has grown exponentially in the last decade.
 This media phenomenon has created a new and ever more important role for documentary films that provide a deeper dive and more holistic interpretations of complex, modern issues.
 DocShop 2019 will explore the challenges of contemporary storytelling careers, platforms for reaching audiences amidst fierce competition, the prolific world of online streaming and the ever-merging fields of documentary film and journalism.

-Passes: DocShop Passes are $150 and include admission to all sessions and DocShop special events (happy hour, Pitch day party) as well as a 5-punch pass for film screenings.
-Passes will be available for sale in late November.
-Single session tickets can be purchased at the door for $10.
+PASSES DocShop Passes are $150 and include admission to all sessions and DocShop special events (happy hour, Pitch day party) as well as a 5-punch pass for film screenings.
+Single session tickets can be purchased online or at the door for $10.
 DocShop is FREE for students from the University of Montana and Montana State University.
+Click below to purchase!